Learn the Bones in Your Body

-This is the right place to learn about the bones of the body and their importance.
+If you are keen to learn the skeletal system then you have come to the right place.
 The explanation you get here will give you insight into the bones of the body and their roles in the grand scheme of things.

 The skeletal system is the structure that gives the mechanical body support.
 All parts of the body get support from the skeletal system.
 The skeletal system also facilitates movement.

-The skeleton structure of the body is made up of the 206 bones, cartilage and the ligaments.
+The skeletal system consists of over 200 bones, cartilage, and ligaments.
 So by learning about the skeletal system you would also learn about the bones.

-If you happen to look at the model of a skeleton structure shows the bones and the teeth; however, ligaments and cartilage are also there but not so visible.
+If you happen to look at the model of a skeletal system, you would see the bones and the teeth.
 However, there are other structures that you will see if you pay close attention.
 The other basic parts of the skeleton apart from the bones is the ligaments and the cartilage.

 The bones give the body the structure and enables movement.
-The face gets the structure from the skull; the skull also protects the brain.
-The spine consists of over 30 bones.
-The upper and lower limbs, as well as the girdles, make up the three limbs of the skeleton.
+The brain is protected by the skull; the skull also gives face the structure.
+Up to the tune of over 30 bones consists the spine.
+The skeletal system also has three limbs, the upper and the lower limbs, and the girdles.
 The girdle facilitates the attachment of the four limbs to the vertebral column.

-The skull is made up of several bones which surround the brain thereby giving it protection.
+The brain is surrounded by several bones which make up the skull.
 The heart and the lungs are enshrouded by the thoracic cavity giving them protection.
 On the other hand the vertebral column gives the spinal cord structure as well as the protection.

-The limbs and the girdles makes up the appendicular skeleton while the skull, vertebral column, thoracic cage comprises the axial skeleton.
+Girdles and the limbs make up the appendicular skeleton while skull, vertebral column, and thoracic cage comprise the axial skeleton bones.